Basic income critics usually debate fake models, not real ones

 These imaginations of UBI bear little resemblance to what advocates or policymakers working on basic income are actually for.
 They reflect a broader phenomenon of people who debate with a fictional idea of basic income rather than engaging with reality.

-CERB is not UBI
+CERB was not UBI

 One of the most common errors critics make is conflating the Canada Emergency Response Benefit with UBI—a prime example of what basic income is not.
 CERB was a temporary program that initially included a crippling work disincentive no reasonable basic income design would ever have: a punitive 100% clawback of the benefits when recipients went back to work.

-Even the Conservatives proposed making it more like a basic income by introducing a gradual clawback to encourage work.
+Even the Conservatives proposed making it more like a guaranteed basic income by introducing a gradual clawback to encourage work.
 They called it the “Back To Work Bonus”.
 The Liberals would later incorporate this work-incentivizing design into CERB’s successor, the Canada Response Benefit, but not before mass confusion led many to mistaken CERB as the definitive model of UBI.

 Guaranteed basic income vs. Universal Basic Income